 How Cyber Attacks Affect Individuals and How You can Help Keep them Safe

-As cybercriminals continue to ramp up their activities (according to Forbes, damages from cyber crime are expected to exceed $2 trillion annually by 2019) it's essential to make sure that people in their homes can be protected as well as corporations.
-If you are interested in a career in cybersecurity, here are some important things for you to know about how cyber-attacks affect individuals.
+As cybercriminals continue to ramp up their activities, it is essential to make sure that people in their homes can be protected, as well as corporations.
+If you are interested in a building a future in cybersecurity, here are some important things for you to know about how cyber-attacks affect individuals.

 Many individuals aren't aware of the risk of cyber attacks

-A recent report by Norton showed just how vulnerable many are and don't know it According to the report, 44 percent of those surveyed thought they "worthwhile targets" for hackers.
-Despite these assumptions, nearly 86 percent of respondents thought they had experienced a phishing attack.
-About 40 percent of respondents could not definitively tell a phishing email apart from a legitimate one.
+A recent report by Norton showed just how vulnerable many are and don't know it.
+According to the report, 44% of those surveyed thought themselves "worthwhile targets" for hackers.
+Despite these assumptions, nearly 86% of respondents thought they had experienced a phishing attack.
+About 40% of respondents could not definitively tell a phishing email apart from a legitimate one.

 According to cybersecurity firm Kaspersky, attacks on mobile devices have been increasing as well, primarily in the form of Trojans.
 Cybercriminals often disguise this malware by selling it in official app stores, where it blends in seamlessly with legitimate apps.
 Other common vulnerabilities include unpatched software and social media, where the interactive nature of social media sites can make it easier for malware to spread.